BlackSharkTech/Xavier-Passport-MRZ-OCR-Android-Eval-SDK/README.md

 The Xavier Evaluation SDK will require a key and the email address registered to that key to operate.
 You may go to the below link below to request for your key

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[http://www.simoncomputing.com/main/xavier](http://www.simoncomputing.com/main/xavier)
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[http://www.blacksharktech.com](http://www.blacksharktech.com)

 You need to specify an email address to receive the generated key.
 There is no obligation to purchase the Xavier SDK.
 We invite you to explore and try it out for free.

 The Xavier Evaluation SDK displays a random pop-up screen to indicate that this is an evaluation version.
-Please contact SimonComputing Inc. email address xavier@simoncomputing.com for a production license version of Xavier
+Please contact BlackShark Tech email address sales.info@blacksharktech.com for a production license version of Xavier

 ####Getting the latest Xavier Evaluation SDK from GitHub